stack-rs/rattan/guide/src/ref/packet-log.md

 protocol "LH.length:12,LH.ty.:4,CH.length:12,CH.ty.:4,Log Version:32,Data Length:32,Chunk Length:32,custom payload:128"
 ```

-where:
+Where `CH` is short for Chunk Prologue Header, and the meaning of each field is as follows:

-- `CH` is short for Chunk Prologue Header, and `CH.length` denotes the length for the chunk prologue entry, and `CH.ty` is always 0 for now.
+- `CH.length` denotes the length for the chunk prologue entry, and `CH.ty` is always 0 for now.
-- `Log Version` is a magic number of `0x20251120`.
+- `Log Version` is a magic number, and it is `0x20251120` in this specification.
-- `Data Length` is the sum of the length of this Chunk Prologue Entry and all the following contents (raw General Packet Entry) for now.
+- `Data Length` is the sum of the length of this Chunk Prologue Entry and all the following contents (raw General Packet Entries for now).
 - `Chunk Length` is the logical length of the current chunk, i.e., it is expected to either meet EOF or to find the next Chunk Prologue, `Chunk Length` bytes since the offset of this log entry.

-And the custom payload for the `CH.ty` = 0 is:
+And the custom payload for the `CH.ty` = 0, which is the only defined variant in this specification, is:

 ```text
  0                   1                   2                   3